joegaffey/trackstar/README.md

 Try it out [here](http://trackstar.glitch.me/).
 Use a gamepad, touch, arrows or WASD keys to drive.
 Enjoy!

-Also check out the WIP track editor [here](http://trackstar.glitch.me/editor)!
+Also check out the track editor [here](http://trackstar.glitch.me/editor)!

 ## Track Editor User Guide